guyng/BrixSoftware/README.txt

 O(cashierCount) => There are always cashierCount items in the queue.

-Solution2 Algorithm explanation:
+Solution2 Explanation:

-Solution 2 Time Complexity:
+I am using a dictionary to store the sorted strings and for each sorted string i store a list of matched string(letter order does not matter).
-O(1).
-Explanation: I am using a dictionary to store the sorted strings and for each sorted string i store a list of matched string(letter order does not matter).
+Solution 2 Time Complexity: O(1).
 To search a string, first i need to sort the input string(O(1) since the string length is constant in our case), then i need to look it up in a dictionary(which is O(1) operation), therefore, the total time complexity is O(1).